 \section{Abstract}

-We study topological Hopf algebras that are holomorphically finitely generated (HFG) as Fr\'echet Arens-Micheal algebras in the sense of Pirkovskii.
-Some of them but not all can be obtained from affine Hopf algebras by an application of the analytization functor.
-We find that a commutative HFG Hopf algebra is always an algebra of holomorphic functions on a complex Lie (in fact, Stein) group and prove that the corresponding categories are equivalent.
-Akbarov associated with a compactly generated complex Lie group $G$ the cocommutative topological Hopf algebra $\cA_{exp}(G)$ of exponential analytic functionals.
+We study topological Hopf algebras that are holomorphically finitely generated (HFG) as Fr\'echet Arens--Micheal algebras in the sense of Pirkovskii.
+Some of them, but not all, can be obtained from affine Hopf algebras by applying the analytization functor.
+We show that a commutative HFG Hopf algebra is always an algebra of holomorphic functions on a complex Lie group (actually a Stein group), and prove that the corresponding categories are equivalent.
+With a compactly generated complex Lie group~$G$, Akbarov associated a cocommutative topological Hopf algebra, the algebra ${\mathscr A}_{exp}(G)$ of exponential analytic functionals.
 We show that it is HFG but not every cocommutative HFG Hopf algebra is of this form.
-In the case when $G$ is connected, a structure theorem based on previous results of the author is established and the analytic structure of $\cA_{exp}(G)$ (that depends on the large-scale geometry of $G$) is described.
+In the case when $G$ is connected, using previous results of the author we establish a theorem on the analytic structure of ${\mathscr A}_{exp}(G)$.
+It depends on the large-scale geometry of $G$.
 We also consider some interesting examples including complex-analytic analogues of classical $\hbar$-adic quantum groups.

 { \it To the memory of Aleksander Jurchenko,}

 { \it who explained me that Mathematics is}